hazem2410/SNSE/README.md

 * Open windows command line and execute ABM_Disasters.exe.

 The user will obtain the same results shown in "Results" directory of this repo.
 The simulation is based on toy data.
-You can use the model on any data; replace the toy data by yours.
+You can use the model on any data; replace the toy data by your real data.

+# 2. Calibration of the parameters of SNSE

+The parameters should reflect the properties of your economy: How firms and banks behave?
+In our work in [Krichene et al. (2019)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3343949) we used a Latin hypercube sampling to calibrate our parameters and reproduced the IIP dynamics shown in Figures 1&2.
+The user may define any different approach.
+In this section we explain the meaning and roles of each parameter in the SNSE.